Greggs Vegan Sausage Roll Recipe (Copycat)

 Some Useful Tips

 • You can experiment with the filling by replacing meat-free Richmond with other vegan sausages.
-You can also make your own sausages at home.
+You can also make your sausages at home.

 • Increase the number of ingredients if you want to make Greggs Vegan Sausage Roll for more than four people.